cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/04_access_management.md

 3. Go to the **Network** | **Users** section.
 4. Open the context menu of the user for whom you want to create an access card.
 5. Click on **Detail** to open the **Access control** tab.
-6. Click on the **Create Access** button.
+6. Click on the **Create Access Card** button.
 7. Select one of the following options:
     - _From scratch_ - Configure the access card manually.
-    The user access card settings are a simplified form of the [server access card settings](/access_management/#creating-server-access-cards).
+    The user access card settings are simplified to the [server access card settings](/access_management/#creating-server-access-cards).
     - _From template_ - Select a prepared user access card template.
     You can prepare user access card templates in the **Network** | **Access Card Templates** section.

 ### Connecting to Shieldoo Using an Access Card
 When an administrator configures an access card for a user, Shieldoo forces the user to connect to the network under its restrictions.

-If multiple access cards are available to a user, they can select which access card they want to use when connecting to the network.
+If multiple access cards are available to a users, they can select which access card they want to use when connecting to the network.

 The access cards become available to users as connection profiles in the context menu of Shieldoo's system tray icon.